NCI-HPCDI/cylc-workflow/cylc8-guide.md

 # Guidelines for Establishing a Cylc 8 Working Environment on Gadi

 The purpose of this file is to configure your working environment on NCI's Gadi system for running the Clyc8 workflow.
-You can start a Cylc 8 workflow from any Gadi platform, including Gadi login node, persistent session, and ARE VDI session.
-However, it is recommended to use the ARE VDI session for monitoring the progress of your Cylc 8 jobs.

-# Verify your Cylc environment
+# Prerequisite

 Ensure that you have at least one active persistent session running.
-You can list all currently running persistent sessions by executing the following command on Gadi.
+You can list all currently running persistent sessions by executing the following command on a Gadi login node.

 ```
 persistent-sessions list
 ```

-Or you can start a new session via the following command in Gadi
+Or you can start a new persistent session via the following command on a Gadi login node

 ```
 persistent-sessions start YOUR_SESSION_NAME